webplatform/docs/tutorials/using_cors/index.md

 ===Making the request===

 Now that your CORS request is configured, you are ready to make the request.
-This is done by calling the <code>send()</code> method:
+To do so, call the <code>send()</code> method:

 <syntaxhighlight lang="JavaScript">
  xhr.send();